dongjunnn/tp/docs/UserGuide.md

 * Project name matching is **case-sensitive** and must be exact
 * Displays the project's deadline, priority, and team members in the project panel
+* Note that if a person's projects are listed using `pshow`, executing `pdetails n/PROJECT_NAME` for a project belonging to that member will show project details in the same pane.
+It would be standalone otherwise is no `pshow` is used.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 The project name must match exactly (case-sensitive).
 Hence, "Web Series" and "web